This post may contain affiliate links. Please read our disclosure policy.

 How To Make One Chocolate Chip Muffin

-In a small bowl, mix flour, baking powder, and salt.
-In another bowl, combine melted butter and sugar, then add the egg yolk, vanilla, and milk, whisking until smooth.
-Stir the wet ingredients into the dry mixture, gently fold in chocolate chips, and pour the batter into a buttered 10-ounce ramekin.
-Bake for 15 minutes or until the top is golden and the center is fully cooked.
+In a small bowl, whisk together the flour, baking powder, and salt.
+In a separate bowl, mix the melted butter and sugar, then add the egg yolk, vanilla, and milk, whisking until smooth.
+Stir the wet ingredients into the dry ingredients until just combined, then gently fold in the chocolate chips.
+Pour the batter into a buttered 10-ounce ramekin and bake at 375°F for 15 minutes, or until the top is golden and a toothpick inserted in the center comes out clean.

 A spoonful of a chocolate chip muffin from a ramekin.